chrisiaSi/GettingCleaningDataCoursera/CodeBook.md

 Adding more descriptive names to the variables Replaced "t" with time, "f" with frequency, "acc" with accelaration, "mag" with magnitude in trainTestXYMeanStd variable

-Saved the Tidy data in variable trainTestXYMeanStd into a file called "uciHarTidyData.txt" excluding the header

 Step 5:
 From the tidy data set in variable trainTestXYMeanStd, created a new independent tidy data set with the Average of each variable for each activity and each subject is saved in variable uciHarTidyDataAvg

+Saved the Tidy data in variable trainTestXYMeanStd into a file called "uciHarTidyDataAvg.txt" excluding the header